-We all know about the Project Management Triangle: the rules of the game dictate that all project decisions are tradeoffs between “more”, “cheaper”, “faster” and “better”.
+We all know about the Project Management Triangle: the rules of the game dictate that all project decisions are tradeoffs between “cheaper”, “faster”, and “better”.

 We all know that… but do we?
 What if it were possible to change the game?

-Let me share a story from personal experience (not to toot our own horn so much, but rather to demonstrate what can be achieved with Agile).
+Let us share a story from experience (not to toot our own horn so much, but rather to demonstrate what can be achieved with Agile).